The Sacrament (2013 film)

 The Sacrament is a 2013 American found footage horror film written and directed by Ti West.
 A. J. Bowen and Joe Swanberg play VICE journalists who document their co-worker's (Kentucker Audley) attempt to locate his sister (Amy Seimetz) after she joins a reclusive religious commune.
-The film's plot is based on the real-life events of the Jonestown Massacre of 1978.
+The film's plot is inspired by the real-life events of the Jonestown Massacre of 1978.

 Plot

 Patrick, a fashion photographer, receives a letter from his sister, a recovering addict named Caroline, that invites him to visit Eden Parish, a utopian, drug-free community founded by a religious leader.
-When Patrick investigates, he discovers that they have moved to a secluded compound only accessible by helicopter, located in what Sam calls "a remote part of the world."
-Intrigued by the mystery, Patrick's co-workers, reporter Sam and cameraman Jake, suggest a feature documentary on the topic.
+When Patrick investigates, he discovers that they have moved to a secluded compound only accessible by helicopter, located in what Patrick's coworker Sam calls "a remote part of the world".
+Intrigued by the mystery, Patrick and Sam, along with cameraman Jake, suggest a feature documentary on the topic.
 The trip goes well, but the helicopter pilot warns them that he will leave with or without them the next day; they promise to be prompt.
 Issues first arise when they meet the guides at the airfield.
 Expecting only Patrick, the guides are taken aback by a film crew; they contact Father, the leader, who authorizes their entrance.

 At the commune itself, armed guards delay the entry of the film crew.
 Feeling uneasy, Jake and Sam begin to regret the trip, but Patrick is able to smooth things over when his sister appears.
 Caroline enthusiastically welcomes them and apologizes for the misunderstanding.
 Caroline leaves with Patrick, and Jake and Sam are given their own cabin.
 After settling in, the two attempt to find members to interview.
 Several of the people open up to them and tell stories of how Father has saved them and given them new-found hope.
 The commune's nurse, Wendy, reveals that the commune has a well-stocked medical center funded by donations from the members, who sold off all their possessions.

 Privately, the filmmakers express their skepticism but admit that the members seem happy and have accomplished much.
 Caroline arranges an interview with Father, and Sam prepares a list of questions.
 However, Father will only agree to do the interview during a public meeting.
 Father, an older Southerner, greets them warmly and at first answers the questions openly.
 However, his answers become more evasive and vaguely threatening.
 Near the end of the interview, Father raises the subject of Sam's pregnant wife, which Sam had mentioned earlier to Wendy.
 Put off-guard, Sam fumbles and loses control of the interview, and Father politely but dominantly cuts it short with roaring applause from his followers, who proceed to engage in a party.